-Am trying to find out if bankruptcy can affect your house that u own and how can I get free attorney to help me
+Can bankruptcy affect your house that you own and how can I get free attorney for bankruptcy to help me

 Bankruptcy can affect your house.
 Your options are dependent on what is available per the exemption laws in your jurisdiction.
 Many attorney will offer a free consultation where they discuss your options; however, most attorneys do not work for free.